lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 * Show Related Posts data status

 == Upgrade Notice ==
+= 8.12.4 =
+We update this plugin regularly so we can make it better for you.
+Update to the latest version for all of the available features and improvements.
+Thanks for using Shareaholic!

 = 8.12.1 =
 Introduces a brand-new unified Shareaholic Admin UI (in beta) and massive page speed gains = 50% faster load times on your site!
 This update also fixes issue with some themes rendering Shareaholic Apps multiple times.
 This one is a must upgrade!